adebisijoy/Customer-s-Data-Cleaning-and-Visualization/Readme.md

 # Customer Data Cleaning and visualization

-This Project visualizes the analysis done on covid19.
+This Project visualizes the analysis done on customers.

 ### Visualization Chart